On the brink of bankruptcy? The WHOA may be your way out

 Spoormans thinks the new law is a very welcome addition to today’s daily practice.
 “It offers entrepreneurs in difficulties a solution other than bankruptcy.
 And the WHOA is faster and more efficient than the existing alternatives.”

-Creditors, shareholders or a works council (ondernemingsraad or OR) or other staff representation can also take the initiative and put the WHOA process in motion.
+Creditors, shareholders, or a works council (ondernemingsraad or OR) or other staff representatives can also take the initiative and put the WHOA process in motion.
 They can ask the court to appoint a restructuring expert.
-This expert can then prepare an agreement and offer it to the creditors and shareholders involved.
+A lawyer is needed when the homologation petition is filed with the court.

 Get started